 - Drain Life: You can drain life from all living (non- demonic, undead, holy or life-protected) beings in sight.
 You drain

 1 + 1d7 + 1d(Invocations)HP from each creature, and gain half of that damage back as healing, up to a maximum of Invocations*2.
 (3 Souls, 6 MP)

 Piety level *****: "Harbinger of Death"

-- Enslave Soul: This ability allows you to convert a single enemy into a permanent undead slave upon its death.
-First, you must use the ability on a Natural, Demonic, or Holy enemy of at least normal intelligence anywhere in your line of sight, which must have more than 80% of its health remaining.
-Once this is done, the caster will have (2 + (Invocations * 0.75)turns to kill the victim.
-If the victim is successfully killed in time, it becomes a permanent spectral thing of its former self, allied to you and still capable of casting its spells and equipped with all of its gear.
-You may only have one enslaved soul at a time; enslaving a new one will destroy the old.
-(Costs 8 MP, 150-300 Food, and 4-6 Piety)
+2 + (Invocations * 0.75)turns to kill the victim.
+If the victim is successfully killed in time, it becomes a permanent soul version of its former self, allied to you and still capable of casting its spells and equipped with all of its gear.
+You may only have one enslaved soul at a time; binding a new one will destroy the old.
+These souls contribute towards piety, but won't be sacrificed.
+(4 Souls, 8 MP)